IW276/IW276WS20-P8/README.md

   from google.colab import drive drive.mount('/content/drive')
   ```
-3. Upload all necessary scripts in Google Colad.
+3. Upload all necessary scripts in Google Colab.
 The most convenient way to do it is to put all necessary files in one ".zip"-File and unzip it in Colab Notebook using the following command:
   ```
   !unzip Files_for_colab.zip
   ```

-## Pre-trained models <a name="pre-trained-models"/>
+## Pre-trained models

-Pre-trained model is available at pretrained-models/
+Pre-trained model is available at ``jetson-inference/python/training/detection/ssd/models/people``

 ## Running